All Episodes

 They lied to a court, premeditated fraud.

-They top of a Pfizer warrant says verified.
+Top of a FISA warrant says verified.

-And now we watch Strzok and he's out there with this other group of, you know, everybody's having their payday.
+And now we watch Strzok, and he's out there with this other group of, you know, everybody's having their payday.

 Pretty arrogant people.